Why Am I So Single?: Act 2

-Oliver finds the situation ridiculous and laughable, however, Nancy has decided she is going to go.
-Explaining that she accuses Oliver of avoiding serious issues, Oliver says that they never discuss the impact that the death of Nancy’s father has had on her and her relationships.
-She reacts angrily, telling Oliver that no one has ever been in love with them, and that at this rate, no one ever will.
-Oliver reacts in a supportive way, encouraging Nancy to go, before realising that they are now alone and that they want her to stay deciding to send her a voice note (‘Just in Case (Reprise)’).
+Oliver finds the situation ridiculous and laughable, but Nancy has decided she is going.
+After accusing Oliver of avoiding serious issues, Oliver counters that they never discussed the impact the death of Nancy's father has had on her and her relationships.
+She reacts angrily, telling Oliver that no one has ever been in love with them and that, at this rate, no one ever will be.
+Oliver reacts in a supportive way, encouraging Nancy to go, before realising they are now alone and want her to stay, deciding to send her a voice note (‘Just in Case (Reprise)’).

-Nancy realises she is having doubts following their conversation, changes her mind and returns back to Oliver; however, she has not received the voice note due to Oliver’s connection issues.
-She sits with Oliver and explains how her father’s death has made her feel lost, like the grey jumper she cannot find, and that is why she has been romanticising her relationship with ‘The Ex’ (‘Lost’).
+Nancy realises she is having doubts following their conversation, changes her mind and returns to Oliver; however, she has not received the voice note due to Oliver's connection issues.
+She sits with Oliver and explains how her father's death has made her feel lost, like the grey jumper she cannot find, and that is why she has been romanticising her relationship with ‘The Ex’ (‘Lost’).

-The duo confess their ‘friendship love’ for each other, with Nancy telling Oliver that they are not a disco ball, but an exquisite chandelier, and that she will be there, no matter how their gender identity evolves.
-Oliver explains that Nancy is not in fact like her lost jumper, and they do in fact have it at the flat.
+The duo confess their ‘friendship love’ for each other, with Nancy telling Oliver that they are not a disco ball but an exquisite chandelier, and that she will be there no matter how their gender identity evolves.
+Oliver explains that Nancy is not, in fact, like her lost jumper and they do, in fact, have it at the flat.
 They sing ‘I’d Do Anything’ from their favourite musical to each other, deciding that maybe they are not so single after all (‘Why Am I Still Reprising?’).

-Oliver suggests that their love story as best friends should be the big and epic story that forms the basis of their new musical, with Nancy suggesting that this should be the end – the characters realising that, for today, their love for each other is enough.
+Oliver suggests that their love story as best friends should be the big and epic story which forms the basis of their new musical, with Nancy suggesting this should be the end – the characters realising that, for today, their love for each other is enough.
 They write the closing song (‘Better Off Love Story’).

-Returning to the start of the musical, the characters break the fourth wall for an epilogue, as they watch the musical they’ve written.
+Returning to the start of the musical, the characters break the fourth wall for an epilogue as they watch the musical they've written.
 They become worried that perhaps their characters are whining and moaning too much and suggest adding something in to make it more self-aware, before deciding not to bother.
-They conclude that it was what they needed to see – a show where friendship love, and friendship love alone, is the happy ever after.
+They conclude it was what they needed to see – a show where friendship love, and friendship love alone, is the happy ever after.